samdesh-gcp1/digikube-public/README.md

 There are three github repositories for digikube.
 These are:
 1. digikube-public : This is public repository with public read access
 2. digikube-core : This is private repository with bulk of the digikube code.
 Access token for this repository will be shared on need basis.
 3. c1-dev1 : This is private repository for storing the configuration details of your digikube environment.
-(Currently this repo is configured as public with read access to all.
-But it can also be created as private repo.)

 ## Preparation
 To setup your digikube environment, follow the steps below.